 Your thermometer can alert you if you need to make any changes.
 If you using a pellet smoker it will most likely just adjust its pellet cycle, to keep you cooking at an optimal temperature.

-Only open the lid if you need to add some mop sauce or spritz the meat.
+Only open the lid if you need to add some mop sauce or start spritzing brisket after the first 90 minutes every 45 minutes.

 5. Using the stock thermometer.